Ivanka Trump

-Ivana Marie "Ivanka" Trump (/ɪˈvɑːŋkə/; born October 30, 1981) is an American businesswoman.
-She is the second child of U.S. president Donald Trump, and his first wife, Ivana Trump.
-Ivanka was a presidential advisor in her father's first administration (2017–2021), and also the director of the Office of Economic Initiatives and Entrepreneurship.
+Ivana Marie "Ivanka" Trump (/ɪˈvɑːŋkə/ iv-AHNG-kə; born October 30, 1981) is an American businesswoman.
+She is the second child of Donald Trump, the 45th and 47th president of the United States, and his first wife, Ivana Trump.
+Ivanka was a presidential advisor during her father's first administration (2017–2021).

 Born and raised in Manhattan, Trump attended the Chapin School and later Choate Rosemary Hall.
 She pursued higher education at Georgetown University before transferring to the University of Pennsylvania, where she graduated cum laude with a bachelor's degree in economics in 2004.

 Trump converted to Judaism prior to marrying Jared Kushner, a real estate developer, in 2009.
 The couple has three children.
 Prior to her political career, she was an executive vice president of her family-owned Trump Organization and also a boardroom judge on her father's television show, The Apprentice.
 She also had a fashion lifestyle brand under her own name that consisted of apparel, footwear, handbags, jewelry, and fragrance.
 Trump shut down the company in July 2018.

 In January 2017, Trump became an unofficial advisor in her father's first presidential administration alongside her husband.
 In March that year, she became an official employee in his administration.
 While serving in the White House, she continued to retain ownership of businesses.
 This raised ethics concerns, specifically conflicts of interest.

 Early life and education

 Ivana Marie Trump was born on October 30, 1981, in Manhattan, New York City, as the second child of Donald Trump and his first wife, the Czech-American model Ivana.
 For most of her life, she has been nicknamed "Ivanka", a Slavic diminutive form of her first name Ivana.
 Trump's parents divorced in 1990 when she was nine years old.
 She has two full brothers, Donald Jr. and Eric, a half-sister, Tiffany, and a half-brother, Barron.

 Trump attended Christ Church and the Chapin School in Manhattan until switching to Choate Rosemary Hall at age 15 in Wallingford, Connecticut.
-While attending boarding school as a teenager, she also began modeling "on weekends and holidays and absolutely not during the school year", according to her late mother, Ivana.
+While attending boarding school as a teenager, she also began modeling "on weekends and holidays and absolutely not during the school year", according to her mother.
 In May 1997, she was featured on the cover of Seventeen as well as in campaigns for Tommy Hilfiger, Thierry Mugler, and Versace.

 After graduating from Choate in 2000, Trump attended Georgetown University for two years before transferring to the University of Pennsylvania, from which she graduated cum laude with a bachelor's degree in economics in 2004.